 To create a formula that displays tickets from the email channel

-- In Explore, open the calculations menu ().Important: If two editors are creating or editing different reports in the same dataset, only the first person who opened a report can access the Calculations menu.
+- Open the calculations menu ().Important: If two editors are creating or editing different reports in the same dataset, only the first person who opened a report can access the Calculations menu.
 The other editor will see the message “This resource is locked because it is currently being edited by <name>”.
 Once the first person closes the report, the Calculations menu will become available to the next editor.

 - Click Standard calculated attribute.
 A new blank attribute opens.